 You are ready.
 Don’t start running Facebook ads just to drive traffic to a website if you have no plan for what to do with those eyeballs once they land on your page.
 A successful ad will have a specific purpose and a strategic plan to convert clicks into something you want- whether that’s a sale or a sign-up.

 You should know how to tell a compelling story about your art, know your ideal collector, and your unique value proposition before you start advertising.
+Make sure you’re asking the right questions about selling on Facebook.

 The bottom line about paid FB advertising is that it’s a great way to get an outbound link with a specific call to action in front of a really specific group of Facebook users.
 Before dipping your toes in the water you’ll need to be sure that you have a plan in place and you’ve done the market research to determine who you’ll be targeting.
 Be ready to drop some cash to figure out what works.
+A great example of selling successfully on Facebook is How I made $50,000 Selling Art on Facebook.

 If you think Facebook marketing is a good fit for your art business, head over to Facebook Marketing for Artists for an in-depth study of running successful Facebook ads.